Daniel-Wittgenstein/inchiostro-website/docs-source.md

     $ popup: text = Welcome to Inchiostro!

 (We do not use tags to trigger special commands, because Ink text is more powerful.
-Ink Text can do variable insertions which allows you to pull off a few neat tricks.
+Ink text can do variable insertions which allows you to pull off a few neat tricks.
 Tags have also historically been buggy, so text it is.)

 The space after the $ symbol is optional.
 The colon is optional, too.
 So, you can also write: